 As already mentioned, Famotidine is a drug that belongs to the histamine receptor-2 (H-2) antagonist class.
 Specialists keep it under this class due to its unique mode of functioning.
 The cell membrane of the stomach cell contains the H-2 receptors, which release gastric acid on stimulation.
 But, they can become the cause of distress when they secrete gastric acid in surplus on excessive stimulation.

 However, with the intake of Famotidine/ Pepcid medication, the release of gastric acids slows down and gives time for stomach ulcers to heal.
 Famotidine is also used to treat nausea and vomiting due to its action in the chemoreceptor trigger zone.

 What is the appropriate Famotidine/ Pepcid dosage for dogs?

-The Pepcid dose for dogs depends on your dog’s body weight.
+The Pepcid doses for dogs depends on your dog’s body weight.
 We suggest you give famotidine pills to your dog only at the suggestion of a veterinarian.
-Only a health professional can tell whether or not to provide a particular medication to your dog, depending on its current situation and medical history.
+Only a health professional can tell whether to provide a particular medication to your dog, depending on its current situation and medical history.
 Famotidine dose for dogs, basics: